zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

 ```

-Then in the `onInputsSet` we call `fetch` method, and send the ID of the website we want the data for:
+1. In the `onInputsSet` method, the `fetch` method is called, with the ID of the website to display as a parameter, as in the following example.

 ```typescript